fieldtrip/website/tutorial/sleep.md

 The provided example data sets were already originally pre-filtered for scoring thus there is no need to filter them again, but they still retain all artifacts.

-The data from Subject01 should have the following structur
+The data from Subject01 should have the following structure:

     data_orig =
            hdr: [1x1 struct]